marco-willi/camera-trap-data-pipeline/README.md

 ### Generate new Predictions

 The following steps describe how to run the machine learning models.
 Note that the files 'ctc_predict_species.pbs' and 'ctc_predict_empty.pbs' have to be adapted.
 The predictions process is split into two parts: predict the presence of an animal (empty or not) and predict the animal species.
 Both of the following scripts can be run in parallel.
 The scripts process approximately 300 capture events / minute on a CPU queue so it can take several hours for large manifests to process.
+Please note that the following codes will create a file in your home directory 'camera-trap-classifier-latest-cpu.simg', you can safely delete that after the scripts have finished (it contains the machine learning software).

 #### Generating 'Empty or Not' Predictions